Politocracy The Game

 The US political system is unique in that it requires a presidential election every four years.
 For some it is like anticipating the Mayan Apocalypse on a regular basis.
 Many choose to participate, others do not.
 Many are educated; others are simply programmed to express their preferences one way or the other.

 The 2012 Presidential election is behind us.
 There is only the future.
 The next Presidential election will occur on Tuesday, November 8th, 2016.
-We have chosen 12 candidates – 6 Democrats and 6 Republicans – who currently look like the front runners.
-We anticipate that others will emerge as serious candidates.
+We have identified 12 candidates – 4 Democrats and 8 Republicans – who are useful for Politocracy The Game.
+We anticipate that few others will emerge as serious candidates and that over the next several months many will disappear as viable candidates.
 We will continue to create Candidate Profiles for those candidates who may stand on the Presidential Candidate Stage.

 The Past: 2012, Revising History

-The introductory version of the game - enabling candidates to predict the winner of the 2012 Presidential Election - provided Political Profiles for the party nominated candidates: President Obama and Governor Romney.
+The introductory version of the game - enabling candidates to predict the winner of the 2012 Presidential Election - provided Political Profiles for the party nominated candidates: Baraack Hussein Obama and Mitt Romney.
 These profiles will continue to be delivered with all games until such time that a significant revision warrents their elimination.
+These profiles provide candidates the opportunity to recreate the 2012 election for the purpose of obtaining different results.

 All versions of The Game are fun and educational and are meant to be played by family, friends, associates, educators, students - essentially all Americans, legal and illegal as well as Non-Americans and Un-Americans regardless of their ideological beliefs.